Created by David E. Kelley

 A major disappointment, considering that Kelley is the wunderkid who created and mostly wrote the always smart, challenging and provocative Picket Fences and the in-yer-face wink-wink nudge-nudge Ally McBeal, and the this-time-it’s-for-real The Practice, and well as several other smarter-than-yer-average-bear shows.

+Everyone at the agency was young and attractive–frighteningly young and attractive.
 Maybe they were aiming the show at make-up addicts.
-There was enough lip gloss slapped on Snoops in just the first episode to weatherproof the entire female casts’ lips through a year of hard winter.
-It looked like a sexier version of Charlie’s Angels— the Angels may have jiggled, but the Snoops crew would have definitely put out.
+There was enough lip gloss slathered on all those pumped up, pouty lips to weatherproof a battleship.
+It looked like a sexier version of Charlie’s Angels–but while the Angels may have tease-jiggled, the entire Snoops crew looked like they would have definitely put out.
 And there was enough product placement going on to fill an episode of The Price is Right.

 I can’t believe Kelley created this lame excuse for a show.
-I mean, he’s won the Emmy, the Golden Globe and the Peabody Award, and then he put this out?
+I mean, he’s won the Emmy, the Golden Globe and the Peabody Award, and then he puts this out?
 Who does he think he is, the love child of Aaron Spelling and Bob Barker?
 (Lovely iMacs and Apple G3’s and and funky matching blue monitors, though.
-Their office looked like an Apple Store — which hadn’t even been invented yet.)
+Their office looked like a particularly swanky Apple Store–which hadn’t even been invented yet.)

-I kept watching it, just in case a bit of good writing got out.
+I kept watching it, just in case a bit of good writing–or even reality–snuck in.
 I realize everything can’t be Chinatown, but what was this?
 A parody?
+A pastiche?
 Of what?
 Or was it a comedy?
 Was it supposed to be camp?
 Or were we supposed to take it seriously?
+That’s hard to do while they’re discussing nipple cams.

 GLENN HALL (played by a very pouty-lipped Gina Gershon) ran this high-tech, high-faluting detective agency, along with street-smart (ie: black) partner ROBERTA YOUNG (Paula Jai Parker) and token beefcake technician MANNY LOTT (Danny Nucci).
 They’re big on electronic surveillance, wiretaps, computer hackings, bugs and breaking-and-entering, but they don’t seem overly concerned with the law, or even ethics.
 Business is booming, and they’re looking to hire another op.
 So along comes straitlaced, strictly by-the-book ex-cop DANA PLANT (Paula Marshall), looking for a job.